Azure/azure-functions-durable-extension/docfx/articles/overview.md

 }
 ```

-This code above is concise and easily understand by any developer.
+This code above is concise and easily understood by any developer.
 Control flow is implemented using normal imperitive coding constructs - i.e. code executes top-down and can involve existing language control flow semantics, like conditionals, loops, try/catch/finally, etc., and local variables are used to capture and flow state.
 If more detailed compensation logic is required, it can be done so naturally with additional try/catch logic.

 The built-in `ctx` parameter provides methods for invoking other functions by name, passing parameters, and returning function output.
 Each time the code calls `await`, the orchestrator function *checkpoints* the progress of the current function instance.
 If the process or VM recycles midway through the execution, the function instance will resume from the previous `await` call, much like it would if we were using queues in between each function invocation.
 More on this later.